18F/handbook/_pages/general-information-and-resources/washington-dc.md

 If you need batteries for your keyboard or trackpad, there is a consolidated supply closet on the first floor of the building, in the 200 wing.

-### Spare keyboards and mice
+### Request keyboards and mice

-Melvin Moreira in GSA IT has all of the spare Mac equipment.
-You can email him to confirm that he is in the office.
-He sits on the ground floor, wing zero, in room G035.
+Submit a Service Catalog ticket to IT Help Desk.
+Be sure to mention in the ticket that you have Mac laptop.
+Once your ticket has been approved, you can go and pick up at G200 (ground floor, second wing).
+Be sure to have your ticket number ready for them.

 ### Lockers